 CT1, the expected work includes:

-a) enhancement of ADAES, A-DCCF, and A-ADRF APIs based on the stage 2 requirements introduced under TEI19 WI for functionality related to ADAES in 3GPP TS 23.436, to support:
+a) enhancement of ADAES, A-DCCF, and A-ADRF APIs, and adding new A-DCCF and A-ADRF APIs for ADAE-Y and ADCCF-1 reference points, based on the stage 2 requirements introduced under TEI19 WI for functionality related to ADAES in 3GPP TS 23.436, to support:

-1) new A-DCCF services; and
+1) new A-DCCF services (data collection from data producer e.g. ADAE client, SEAL client); and

-2) new A-ADRF services.
+2) new A-ADRF services (A-ADRF subscribes to data producer (e.g. ADAE client, SEAL client) for data storage).

 CT3, the expected work includes:

-a) move the specified ADAE related functionality from 29.549 to new specification;
+a) move the specified ADAE related functionality from 29.549 to new specification, updates to the SEAL service(s) for ADAES analytics services and enhancements; and

-b) enhancement of ADAES, A-DCCF, and A-ADRF APIs based on the stage 2 requirements introduced under TEI19 WI for functionality related to ADAES in 3GPP TS 23.436, to support:
+b) enhancement of ADAES, A-DCCF, and A-ADRF APIs, and adding new A-DCCF and A-ADRF APIs for ADAE-X and AADRF-1 reference points, based on the stage 2 requirements introduced under TEI19 WI for functionality related to ADAES in 3GPP TS 23.436, to support:

-1) new A-DCCF services; and
+1) new A-DCCF services (SS_ADCCF_Data_Collection API, data collection from data producer (e.g. A-DCCF, A-ADRF, VAL server, SEAL server, EES, EAS)); and

-2) new A-ADRF services.
+2) new A-ADRF services (SS_AADRF_Data_Storage API, A-ADRF subscribes to data producer (e.g. A-DCCF, A-ADRF, VAL server, SEAL server, EES, EAS) for data storage).

 5 Expected Output and Time scale